-The average temperature on Earth “has risen by 1.5°F over the past century, and is projected to rise another 0.5 to 8.6°F over the next hundred years,” according to the EPA.
+The average temperature on Earth has risen by 1.1°C over compared to the average temperature from 1850-1900, according to the Intergovernmental Panel on Climate Change (IPCC).
 This could lead to catastrophic shifts in climate and weather.
 In fact, we just experienced the hottest summer on record — again!
 While climate change is no doubt one of the most debated topics today — whether it be among researchers, politicians, or private citizens — the bottom line is that climate change is real and cannot be ignored.
 The time has come for Alabamians who care about environmental health and climate justice to come together and address this urgent challenge head on.

 Meanwhile, the Alabama Public Service Commission, the agency tasked with regulating the utility, is obstinately pro-fossil fuel and denies the very existence of climate change.
 Commissioner Chip Beeker, for instance, proudly wrote on his campaign website, “I believe that […] the so-called ‘climate change crisis’ is about as real as unicorns and little green men from Mars.”
 Alabama Attorney General Luther Strange consistently opposes every EPA action and joined several other state attorneys general in suing the federal government to block the Clean Power Plan.

 It is time for Alabamians who care about our health, our environment, and our children’s futures to rise up and demand real solutions to climate change.
 We must break the shameful cycle of reactionary thinking that has permeated so much of our state’s social and economic fabric.

 What is Healthy Energy?